A real mask for Donald Trum is the solidarity of the socialist country: China donated 30 million dollars to the WHO after the withdrawal of the United States

 “CRITICAL MOMENT”

-Several experts warn especially of a very possible increase in infections in Africa, where he number of places available in intensive care units does not exceed five per million inhabitants, against 4 thousand in Europe, for example.
+Several experts warn above all of a very possible increase in infections in Africa, where he number of places available in intensive care units does not exceed five per million inhabitants, against 4 thousand in Europe, for example.

-The Chinese spokesman also highlighted that his country had already given US $ 20 million to the WHO, a figure that seems to refer to a donation made in March.
+The Chinese spokesman also highlighted that his country had already delivered US $ 20 million to the WHO, a figure that seems to refer to a donation made in March.

 “Supporting WHO at a critical moment in the global fight against the pandemic is tantamount to upholding the ideals and principles of multilateralism, and the status and authority of the United Nations,” Geng added.